hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R2c.md

 The [Kef R2c](https://us.kef.com/r2c.html) is 3-way compact Center Channel speaker.
 It features dual 5.25-inch midwoofers and a 5-inch concentric "Uni-Q" midrange/tweeter in a sealed cabinet.
 The crossover between the midbass/midrange is 400Hz and the crossover between the midrange/tweeter is 2.9kHz.

-Price is approximately $1200 USD.
+Price is approximately $1200 USD for this speaker.

 <br>